All About the Lester Dent Master Plot Formula: Step-by-Step Story Creation

 Doc Savage #1, March 1933.

-Lester Dent was the creator of the classic pulp-fiction hero, Doc Savage, and a powerful story-creation formula, The Lester Dent Master Fiction Plot.
+Lester Dent was the creator of the classic pulp-fiction hero, Doc Savage, and a powerful story-creation formula, The Lester Dent Master Fiction Plot, published in 1939.
 I’ve presented it below, fleshing it out where needed with my own commentary.

 From here on out, Dent’s words are shown in normal text, while mine are in italics.